 Each of our instructors has earned their place!
 Racking up thousands of hours of study and training over the years!
 Ranks are never given out freely but are strived for and achieved with hard work and dedication!

-We expect our instructors to have comprehensive knowledge of 9 schools of unarmed combat (Ku Ryuha), 18 skills (Bugei Juhappen), the use and application a huge variety of traditional Japanese weaponry, strategy and tactics, mixed martial arts, understand and teach complex Japanese, the law and much more.
-Most of the Bujinkan Shihan (15th Dan) have been training for over 30 years.
+We expect our instructors to have comprehensive knowledge of Seal Martial Arts Kobudō, 18 warrior skills (Bugei Juhappen), 18 Ninja skills (Ninja Juhakkei), the use and application a huge variety of traditional Japanese weaponry, strategy and tactics, mixed martial arts, understand and teach complex Japanese, the law and much more.

-This doesn’t mean it’s unobtainable but you definitely earn your black belt (Shodan/1st Dan) and the right to be called a Ninja!
+This doesn’t mean it’s unobtainable but you definitely earn your black belt (Shodan/1st Dan) and the right to be called one of our instructors!

 We train hard and expect more from our students but keep lessons fun, engaging and energetic.